 Teach them the “Grandma Rule” – if they wouldn’t want their grandma to see it, they shouldn’t post it.

-The internet is neither purely good nor purely bad—it’s a difficult instrument that must be used wisely.
-Although it can serve as an definitive babysitter, it should never replace real-world parenting.
+The internet is neither purely good nor purely bad—it’s a powerful tool that must be used wisely.
+While it can serve as an ultimate babysitter, it should never replace real-world parenting.
 With the right safeguards, kids can enjoy the internet’s benefits without falling into its traps.

 Parents who stay involved, set boundaries, and educate their children about online risks can ensure that the internet is a safe and positive space.
-After all, the video world isn’t going anywhere—so teaching kids to guide you in it responsibly is the best way to keep them safe.
+After all, the tech world isn’t going anywhere—so teaching kids to create positive it responsibly is the best way to keep them safe.

 Brand promotion